Prescribing the behavior of Weil-Petersson geodesics in the moduli space of Riemann surfaces: Itinerary of Weil-Petersson geodesic segments

-But such a comparison a-priori does not hold for annular subsurfaces, so we consider \textit{isolated annular subsurfaces} along hierarchy paths.
-In Lemma \ref{lem : anncoeffcomp} we prove a comparison for the subsurface coefficient of an isolated annular subsurface along $\rho$ and a $D-$fellow traveling WP geodesic depending only on $D$.
+But such a quasi-equality a-priori does not hold for annular subsurfaces, so we consider isolated annular subsurfaces along hierarchy paths.
+In Lemma \ref{lem : anncoeffcomp} we prove a quasi-equality for the subsurface coefficient of an isolated annular subsurface along $\rho$ and a $D-$fellow traveling WP geodesic depending only on $D$.